Polbv/FTPredictor/README.md

 follow mmpose installation: https://mmpose.readthedocs.io/en/latest/installation.html

 ## Usage
-use inference.py to create a dataset containing inferenced videos and annotations in .json format (one annotation per video clip) ad save it in /data inspect and process the data using utils functions, use datasets.py to train LSTM models and dataset class. an example can be found in main.py
+use inference.py to create a dataset containing inferenced videos and annotations in .json format (one annotation per video clip) and save it in /data.
+Inspect and process the data using utils.py functions, use datasets.py to train LSTM models and dataset class. an example can be found in main.py